ger0/hydro-gen/README.md

-# Procedural generation with hydraulic erosion
+# Procedural generation with hydraulic erosion and thermal erosion

+Erosion parameters include:
+- Total transport capacity of a particle / unit of water
+- Speed of dissolution
+- Speed of deposition
+- Water evaporation speed
+- Talus angle of the material

-There are two modes of erosion available:
+There are two modes of hydraulic erosion available:

 - Grid based erosion (shallow water model with virtual pipes)